xcart/xcart-docs/_pages/kb_en/general_setup/setting_up_seo-friendly_urls.md

 ## Clean URL aliases

-You can also set custom Clean URLs for such static targets like `target=bestsellers` or `target=contact_us` (only in customer area).
-Define the [clean_urls_aliases] section and add key-value pairs to set SEO-friendly URLs:
+You can also set custom Clean URLs for static targets like `target=bestsellers` or `target=contact_us` (only in the Customer area).
+To do so, use the [clean_urls_aliases] section and add key-value pairs to set SEO-friendly URLs:

 ```
 [clean_urls_aliases]